katherinew5896/sep10-freedom-project/blog/entry03.md

     * Has safety features such as a shutdown button and speed control.(will be tested frequently and checked often for the best results)

 ## EDP
 I am currently in the  3rd step of Brainstorming where my goal is to figure out how Hardware and Software may impact cooking in the near future.
-Formy websites I want it to accurately show recipies and show accurate measuring while cooking.
+For my website I want it to accurately show recipies and show accurate measuring while cooking.
+My website will also have an AI bot to helpcommunicate with people on how to better their cooking and improve.
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)